-More than a year into the coronavirus pandemic, public servants at all levels of government are facing tougher questions than before around the future of service and operations.
+Public servants at all levels of government face tough questions around the future of service and operations.

-During the crisis, the increased use of facts and evidence over hunches and anecdotes set leaders at the state and local levels up for post-pandemic success.
+The increased use of facts and evidence over hunches and anecdotes during the pandemic set leaders at the state and local levels up for success after the crisis.
 Challenges remain, however, in effectively using technology tools to mine available data for useful, actionable information into the future.
 Barriers to full data use — before stakeholders even access it — include data quality, timeliness and relevance.

 To support successful programs for decision-makers, researchers, analysts and the public, data leaders typically choose data lakes or data warehouses for their program needs.
-These options essentially offer data storage at scale, with the goal to break down data silos and provide access to data that would otherwise be stuck in source systems.
+These options essentially offer data storage at scale, with the goal of breaking down data silos and providing access to data that would otherwise be stuck in source systems.

 For government leaders looking to find a scalable data solution, a third option exists: data platforms built specifically for the public sector.
-Such vertically dedicated platforms, built with an opinion, are gaining traction among some of the most innovative local, state and federal agencies in the U.S.
+Such vertically dedicated platforms are gaining traction among some of the most innovative local, state and federal agencies in the U.S.

 A closer examination of these three options is helpful in determining which is right for your organization and its strategic goals.